 Avoid circular dependencies if possible.

-To remove a circular dependency between objects “A” and “B”, create a proxy for one of them and derive that object from the proxy to remove the circular dependency.
+To remove a circular dependency between objects A and B, create a proxy for one of them and derive that object from the proxy to remove the circular dependency.

 6.23 Operator precedence and associativity [JCW]